 This also helps mitigate any risk of misunderstanding or disappointment occurring at a later stage.

 Jet Medical Tourism® is one of the top service providers for American and Canadian patients seeking safe and proven bariatric surgery in Mexico.
-Jet Medical Tourism has partnered with some of the most modern and accredited weight loss surgery hospitals and bariatric centers in Tijuana, Cancun, Nuevo Laredo, Juarez, and other cities in Mexico.
+Jet Medical Tourism® has partnered with some of the most modern and accredited weight loss surgery hospitals, bariatric centers and surgeons in Tijuana, Nuevo Laredo, and other cities in Mexico.

-To find a weight loss surgeon near you, call our representative today or contact us online to set up a convenient appointment.
+To find a bariatric surgery near you, call our representative today or contact us online to set up a convenient appointment.